Serrowxd/Once_Daily/README.md

 I learned a valuable lesson as well - save lots, commit often.
 I lost the entire day's worth of work due to a random power outage that took me offline, and I was so sucked into the project that I forgot to save, or even commit my code.

 Lesson learned!
 Will return to this project at a later date.

+# Day 9 - November 22, 2018:

+Very busy!
+Not a lot of time (or inspiration) to work on new concept pages - so today I decided to play with Three.js!
+It was a fantastic learning experience, understanding the absolutely incredible power that it holds.
+Hopefully I'll be able to really play with it one of these days, right now I'm just kinda toying with it as a concept idea for a future portfolio section.